mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
 Consider a character that can be moved on some game map by choosing a destination with the mouse.
-When navigating, the character can select from one of the following actions - walk, run or jump over obstacles.
+When navigating, the character can select from one of the following actions: walk, run or jump over obstacles.
 The pathfinder will compute a path from the current location to the desired one and what remains for us is to determine the appropriate moving action (e.g. can -run- in an open environment, but has to transition to just -walk- when traversing a narrow ledge).
 - Please describe a high level approach to select the 'natural' chain of actions while navigating some path.
 - The character can also attack, thus needing to do a transition from his current state.
 Actually, we realised that he can do all sorts of things and there’s an ever growing number of states and transitions.
 Please suggest an approach to avoid having to handle a great number of states and transitions.